collingsandrew/milestone-project-3/README.md

 #### First time visitor
 1. As a first-time visitor, I want to create an account quickly using my email so that I can start using the site immediately.
 2. As a first-time visitor, I want to log my first activity easily so that I can start tracking my fitness activities right away.
-3. As a first-time visitor, I want to easily understand how to log different types of activities so that I can accurately track my exercise.
+3. As a first-time visitor, I want to be able to easily navigate the site.
-4. As a first-time visitor, I want to be able to easily navigate the site.
+4. As a first-time visitor, I want to know immediately what the site is for.

-5. As a first-time visitor, I want to know immediately what the site is for.
+#### Registered visitor

-#### Returning visitor
+5. As a registered visitor, I want to log in quickly using my credentials so that I can access my saved data.
-6. As a returning visitor, I want to log in quickly using my credentials so that I can access my saved data.
+6. As a registered visitor, I want to log different types of activities so that I can accurately track my exercise.
-7. As a returning visitor, I want to see other users activities.
+7. As a registered visitor, I want to see other users activities.
-8. As a returning visitor, I want to be able to comment on other users activity logs.
+8. As a registered visitor, I want to be able to comment on other users activity logs.
-9. As a returning visitor, I want to be able to delete my comments and other users comments on my own activity logs.
+9. As a registered visitor, I want to be able to delete my comments and other users comments on my own activity logs.
-10. As a returning visitor, I want to be able to update my current activity logs and add new logs.
+10. As a registered visitor, I want to be able to update my current activity logs and add new logs.

 #### Site owner
 11. As a site owner, I want to provide a seamless onboarding experience for new users so that they can quickly and easily start using the app.